-Higher risk of stroke from common heart diseaseFebruary 11th, 2013 in Cardiology
+Higher risk of stroke from common heart diseaseFebruary 11, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—Australians are being warned of a higher risk of stroke caused by the nation's most common heart rhythm disorder, atrial fibrillation.